 Planting the Seeds of Connectivity

-The mission and goal of the West Michigan Food Processing Association is to connect West Michigan’s existing Food Processing Industry from “farm to table” by taking a holistic approach to link farmers, food processors, state and local government and economic development officials, and the educational institutions that are able to train the current and future workforce.
+The West Michigan Food Processing Association seeks to connect West Michigan’s existing Food Processing Industry from “farm to table” by taking a holistic approach to link farmers, food processors, state and local government, and economic development officials with the resources, infrastructure, new markets, and educational institutions that are able to train the current and future workforce.
+We strive to achieve “triple bottom line” enhancements including regional economic growth, environmental sustainability, and social indicators as reflected in the West Michigan Regional Dashboard.
 The focus is to capitalize on the strength of the region’s assets such as the Muskegon County Waste Water Management System that has available capacity to treat the growing waste water requirements of the food processing industry that exists in very few communities in the country.

 The Initiative's focus on growing the food processing industry also includes a collaborative effort to develop a new facility that will offer food-grade industrial space with individual suites.
 The FARM (Food, Agriculture, Research,& Manufacturing) is being designed to offer flexible lease and space options for entities ranging from fast-growing start-ups to well-established companies in the food processing industry.
-The proposed food processing incubator/manufacturing facility is slated for start-up in 2020.
+The food processing accelerator facility was constructed in 2020 and ready to operate in 2021.

 In the end, the West Michigan Food Processing Association is “planting the seeds of connectivity in the region and throughout the world to be holistic, supportive, and a catalyst for growth.”